requirejs/example-jquery-cdn/README.md

 r.js and a build configuration is included in the tools/ folder.
 To build, navigate to tools/ and type `node r.js -o build.js`.
 You will find the built product in the www-build folder.
 If you serve that directory instead, you can see in the network panel of the web developer tools that the files aren't loaded separately any more.

+Because jQuery is loaded from a network path, r.js will automatically exclude jQuery from the built product, and keep loading it from the CDN.